Llewellyn’s Little Book of Tarot

-Readers, please enjoy this guest blog post by Lisa Freinkel Tishman, PhD, author of the new Mindful Tarot.
+Readers, please enjoy this guest blog post by Sasha Graham, author of several books and decks, including the new Dark Wood Tarot.

 The Dark Wood Tarot brings you into darkness so you can find your light.
 According to NASA, 68 percent of the universe is made of a mysterious force called Dark Energy.
 Dark Energy counters gravity and causes the universe to expand.
 Could it be there is an accessible energy inside a tarot spread that we've been ignoring all along?

 Einstein pointed out that empty space is not empty.
 Space holds more space.
 Space is not diluted as is expands, like a growing flower reaching to sunlight, space itself becomes more space.
 This means the space between your